lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-6.rst

     Figure 13: Select stars by filtering on refExtendedness=0.

+Open a new plot window by clicking the "Add a chart" button.
+Make a color-color diagram by plotting r_psfMag-i_psfMag vs. g_psfMag-r_psfMag.
+Place the two figures side-by-side.

 .. figure:: images/portal-301-6-14.png
     :name: portal-301-6-14
-    :alt: A plot showing a color-magnitude diagram as a heatmap.
+    :alt: A plot showing color-color and color-magnitude diagrams as heatmaps.

-    Figure 14: A color-magnitude diagram of stars in the Rubin\_SV\_95\_-25 field.
+    Figure 14: A color-color and color-magnitude diagram of stars in the Rubin\_SV\_95\_-25 field.

-Exercises for the learner: try plotting the color-magnitude diagram for galaxies (refExtendedness=1) instead.
-Next, try plotting color-color diagrams (e.g., r-i vs. g-r)
+Exercises for the learner: try plotting the color-color and color-magnitude diagrams for galaxies (refExtendedness=1) instead.